osic/ref-impl/documents/osa_default-conf.md

 |---------|---------------|------------------------------------------------------|-----------------|----------------------------------------|
 | DEFAULT | rpc_backend   |                  rpc driver to use                   |      rabbit     | glance.openstack.common.rpc.impl_kombu |
 | DEFAULT | scrub_time    | time in seconds  to delay before performing a delete |          0      |                 43200                  |

+#### neutron

+neutron uses Modlula Layer 2 __ML2__ same as default for its core plugin entrypoint to provide networks for tenants in __neutron.conf__.

+    core_plugin = neutron.plugins.ml2.plugin.Ml2Plugin

+Now, since OSA uses linux bridges as it main mechanism driver to build networks ,The ML2 plugin is configured to use the Linux bridge mechanism to build layer2 virtual networking infrastructure for instances in __/etc/neutron/plugins/ml2/ml2_conf.ini__

+    mechanism_drivers = linuxbridge,l2population

 #### nova (nova.conf)